Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Acknowledgements

 \section{Acknowledgements}

 This work was made possible because of the resources available on the petascale supercomputer Graham at the University of Waterloo, managed by Compute Canada and SHARCNET, the Shared Hierarchical Academic Research Computing Network.
 The authors thank Dragomir \DJ okovi\'c informing us about the construction of \cite{turyn1970} using complex Hadamard matrices.
+We also thank the reviewers for their very detailed reading of our work and providing comments that greatly improved this article.